Robert F. Kennedy Memorial Stadium: Baseball

-The last winning pitcher in any baseball game at RFK was Luis Ayala of the Nationals, the last runner to score was Chase Utley of the Phillies and the last home run was also hit by Chase Utley the day before off of Tim Redding.
+The last winning pitcher in any baseball game at RFK was Luis Ayala of the Nationals, the last runner to score was Chase Utley of the Phillies and the last home run was also hit by Chase Utley the day before off Tim Redding.

 Football

 RFK was the home of two professional football teams, two college football teams, a bowl game and more than one college all-star game.
 It hosted neutral-site college football games, various HBCU games, and high school regular season and championship games.